1: Chemical Product and Company Identification

 of the Products of Biodegradation: The

-product itself and its products of degradation are not toxic.
+products of degradation are more toxic.

 Remarks on the Products of Biodegradation: Not